 Given that no current football players have come out, homosexual slurs from fans is rare in the game, as nobody knows which players might be gay.
 However, the Gay Gooners themselves, along with Mesut Özil, were the subject of a tasteless, homophobic banner in our clash with Bayern Munich at the Allianz Arena last season.

 The banner depicted a drawing of Özil without any shorts on bent over in front of a cannon, with the words ‘Gay Gunners’ written above it.
 It is no surprise that, given such banners, football players don’t feel comfortable being open about their sexuality.
+I am sure players would be a lot happier and possibly perform better in the game if they could be more open about their sexuality.
+For example, there are probably players that enjoy being in a Daddy Dom Little Girl (DDLG) relationship that enjoy the ageplay of throwing a tantrum as part of their sexual activities.
+If they come out with that in public they would be shunned and player, just as gay football players have been.

 This may well have been an isolated incident, but it isn’t hard to imagine the abuse a player might suffer should he choose to come out whilst he is still playing.
 Racism is still rife in the game all over the world, with monkey chants prominent in certain leagues.
 Should a player come out, I see no evidence to suggest that racist fans wouldn’t think twice about redirecting their abuse towards Gay players and potentially gay fans instead.

 This is why the Gay Gooners are so important, and why it is even more important again that the club openly endorses them.
 Football is a universal game and as football fans, we have a duty to make everyone feel comfortable and accepted within the game.
 It really is a shame that some Arsenal fans take such a dim view of the Gay Gooners and that other fan bases see them as the butt of a joke.
+I just hope that any homosexual fans or players who haven’t come out are brave and feel comfortable enough to come forward.
+Extra resources are available online for them in the meantime.

 Arsenal are the first club to get behind such an initiative and I’m proud to support a club that is doing its part to help world football become more inclusive.